lasse16/dotfiles/README.md

 These are my dotfiles, including a basic setup and disable script.

-THIS ENTIRE REPO IS A WORK IN PROGRESS. :grin
+THIS ENTIRE REPO IS A WORK IN PROGRESS. 😁
 As it is going to be during my entire programming career.

 ## Installation